Gotemba, Shizuoka: Climate

-The city has a climate characterized by characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
+The city has a climate characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Cfa).
 The average annual temperature in Gotemba is 13.2 C. The average annual rainfall is 2874.6 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.1 C, and lowest in January, at around 2.7 C.

 History

 Gotemba was the location of the earliest known settlement founded in the region of Shizuoka which dates back 2,000 years ago.
-The inhabitants of the area (including Gotemba) were not ethnically Japanese and were likely Ainu.
+The inhabitants of the area (including Gotemba) were not ethnically Yamato and were likely Ainu.

 Gotemba was the site of a shōen belonging to Ise Shrine in the Heian period.
 During the Edo period the area was part of Odawara Domain.
 After the start of the Meiji period, it became part of Shizuoka Domain until the abolition of the han system in 1871 and the establishment of Shizuoka Prefecture.
 The opening of Gotemba Station on what was then the Tōkaidō Main Line on February 1, 1889, spurred development of the area.
 With the establishment of the modern municipalities system on April 1, 1889, Gotemba Town was created within Suntō District, along with Fujioka Village, Harasato Village, Ino Village, Tamaho Village, and Takane Village.

 However, the opening of the Tanna Tunnel on December 1, 1934, resulted in the route of Tōkaidō Main Line shifting south to Atami, leaving Gotemba on the spur Gotemba Line, which resulted in temporary depopulation.
 During the pre-war era, Gotemba was a major base area for the Imperial Japanese Army, and still houses military facilities and a large training area (the East Fuji Maneuver Area) for the modern Japanese Ground Self-Defense Force and the United States Marine Corps.

 Gotemba was elevated to city status on February 11, 1955, through the merger of Gotemba Town with neighboring Fujioka Village, Harasato Village, Ino Village, and Tamaho Village.
 The city expanded through annexation of Takane Village on January 1, 1956 and the Furusawa District of Oyama Town on September 1, 1957.
 The Gotemba Interchange on the Tōmei Expressway was completed on May 25, 1969.